Get Help Today(877) 648-4288

 - Poor appetite

-A Lean overdose occurs when an individual has consumed too much Lean for their body to process, and their body systems begin to shut down.
-If untreated, a Lean overdose can be fatal.
+A Lean overdose occurs when an individual has consumed too much for their body to process, and their body systems begin to shut down.
+If untreated, an overdose can be fatal.
 Signs of Lean overdose include confusion, weak pulse, comas, small pupils, clammy skin and blue lips and nails.

 Discover Treatment Options Best for You